-James A. Crowell IV (“Jim”) was appointed Director of the Executive Office for United States Attorneys (EOUSA) on December 10, 2017.
-The Executive Office, created in 1953, provides general guidance and support to more than 10,000 employees in 94 United States Attorneys’ offices located throughout the 50 states, the District of Columbia, Guam, the Northern Mariana Islands, Puerto Rico, and the U. S. Virgin Islands.
-As Director, Jim oversees EOUSA and the United States Attorneys’ budget, and serves as the principal staff officer for the Deputy Attorney General for all matters related to the United States Attorneys, as well as the primary liaison between the Attorney General, the Deputy Attorney General, and the United States Attorneys.
+James A. Crowell IV (“Jim”) serves as the Director of the Executive Office for United States Attorneys (EOUSA).
+The Executive Office, created in 1953, provides general guidance and support to more than 11,000 employees in 94 United States Attorneys’ offices located throughout the 50 states, the District of Columbia, Guam, the Northern Mariana Islands, Puerto Rico, and the U. S. Virgin Islands.
+As Director, Jim oversees EOUSA and serves as the principal staff officer for the Deputy Attorney General for all matters related to the United States Attorneys, as well as the primary liaison between the Attorney General, the Deputy Attorney General, and the United States Attorneys.
 Jim provides executive assistance and supervision for the United States Attorneys, including legal education, administrative oversight, technical support, security, policy, and regulation to ensure the effective advancement of DOJ priorities throughout the United States Attorneys’ offices.

-Jim has held many significant executive-level positions in the Department.
-Prior to this appointment, Jim served as the Acting Principal Associate Deputy Attorney General, Chief of Staff to the Deputy Attorney General, and Associate Deputy Attorney General.
 Before joining the Deputy Attorney General's office, Jim was the Criminal Chief in the U.S. Attorney’s Office for the District of Maryland, where he began as an Assistant United States Attorney.
 As Criminal Chief, Jim oversaw the work of over 85 Assistant U.S. Attorneys involved in criminal prosecutions, including national security, violent crime, fraud and corruption, cybercrime, narcotics, asset forfeiture, and money laundering cases, as well as the Anti-Terrorism Advisory Council, Organized Crime Drug Enforcement Task Force, Project Safe Child, Project Safe Neighborhood, and related anti-crime programs.
-Jim also served as the Chief of the Southern Division.
 Prior to joining the U.S. Attorney’s Office, Jim was a Trial Attorney in the Criminal Division’s Public Integrity Section, the office that oversees the federal effort to combat corruption through the prosecution of officials and employees at all levels of the government.

-Jim is the recipient of numerous law enforcement awards, including all three of the Department of Defense’s highest civilian awards, recognizing his effort to combat contract fraud and corruption involving military contracts.
+Jim is the recipient of numerous law enforcement awards, recognizing his effort to combat public corruption, fraud, cybercrime, violent crime, and narcotics trafficking.
 For his prosecution of public corruption cases, Jim received the Attorney General’s Distinguished Service Award for superior performance and excellence as a lawyer, the Assistant Attorney General’s Distinguished Service Award, and the Assistant Attorney General’s Award for Ensuring the Integrity of Government.

 Jim began his career with the Department through the Attorney General’s Honors Program as a Trial Attorney in the Antitrust Division’s Criminal Section, following a clerkship with Judge Charles A. Pannell, Jr. of the U.S. District Court for the Northern District of Georgia.